net-lisias-kspu/Haystack/README.md

 			- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 			- You credit the author and republish the copyright notices on your works where the code is used.
 			- You relicense (and fully comply) your works using GPL 2.0
+				- Please note that upgrading the license to GPLv3 **IS NOT ALLOWED** for this work, as the author **DID NOT** added the "or (at your option) any later version" on the license.
 			- You don't mix your work with GPL incompatible works.
 	+ If by some reason the GPL would be invalid for you, rest assured that you still retain the right to Use the Work under SKL 1.0.

 Haystack Continued and previous are still available under the [MIT](https://opensource.org/licenses/MIT), and can be found on [this branch](https://github.com/net-lisias-kspu/Haystack/tree/Source/MIT) (and on the previous maintainer's repository, see below).
+Please note this [statement](https://www.gnu.org/licenses/license-list.en.html#Expat) from FSF.

 All other materials is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).